CoNAH Student Orientations

 (1) FDU General Orientation.
 This orientation is hosted by the FDU Office of Student Affairs and targeted for first-time/first-year students.
 Students should attend one of the many available sessions that occur during the summer prior to their first fall semester.
 Students may be able to schedule their required Florham Campus Accuplacer Assessment or Metro Campus Accuplacer Assessment in coordination with this orientation session.
 The dates for these sessions can be found here:

-(2) CoNAH General Orientation.
-This highly recommended orientation is hosted by CoNAH and targets first-time/first-year students (who should consider attending this orientation IN ADDITION to the FDU General Orientation).
+(2) College of Nursing & Allied Health (CoNAH) General Orientation.
+This highly recommended orientation is hosted by CoNAH and targets first-time/first-year students who should consider attending this orientation IN ADDITION to the FDU General Orientation.
 Health Studies majors, Allied Health majors, and Nursing majors can expect to learn about:

 Students will begin the CoNAH General orientation in a common session and then proceed into breakout sessions, based on program and specific interests.

-(3) CoNAH Entry-level Nursing Pre-Clinical Orientation.
-This mandatory orientation is hosted by CoNAH and targets entry-level nursing students (BSN, MSN Entry-to-Practice, Accelerated BSN) who are scheduled to begin hospital clinical rotations in the upcoming year.
-(Not all entry-level nursing students begin hospital clinical rotations in their first year – please refer to your program of study.)
+(3) CoNAH Entry Level Nursing Pre-Clinical Orientation.
+This mandatory orientation is for entry-level nursing students (BSN, MSN Entry-to-Practice, Accelerated BSN) who are scheduled to begin hospital clinical rotations in the upcoming year.
+(Not all entry-level nursing students begin hospital clinical rotations in their first year at FDU – please refer to your program of study.)

-Entry-level pre-clinical nursing students (i.e., students starting hospital clinical rotation within the academic year) can expect to learn about:
+Entry-level pre-clinical nursing students can expect to learn about:

-• How to access Lippincott and Kaplan learning resources
+• How to register for and access Lippincott and Kaplan digital learning resources.

 Students will begin the day in a common session and then proceed into breakout sessions.
-Students MUST purchase the Trajecsys, Kaplan, and Coursepoint programs prior to orientation, as well as purchase their uniform and begin the clinical clearance process (see tuition and fees webpage and instructions received from CoNAH.
+Students MUST purchase the Trajecsys, Kaplan, and Coursepoint programs prior to or at orientation, as well as purchase their uniform and begin the clinical clearance process.
+(See tuition and fees webpage and instructions received from CoNAH.)
 Students must also bring a laptop to Pre-Clinical Orientation.
-Technology staff will be available to assist students with accessing/using the required programs (pre-purchase is therefore necessary), including assuring that Citrix is installed on your laptop so that you can access the EPIC software.
-There will be an associated assignment due in the first week of class demonstrating access and use for these programs – do not miss out on this opportunity to learn how to use these programs!
+Technology staff will be available to assist students with accessing/using the required programs, including assuring that Citrix is installed on your laptop so that you can access EPIC Lyceum software.
+(Chromebook laptops are NOT compatible with some of this software so should not be purchased for use in this program.)
+Students who do not complete the mandatory pre-clinical orientation tasks will not be permitted to begin clinical/lab courses with absences logged per the clinical/lab attendance policy.

 (4) CoNAH Respiratory Care Pre-Clinical Orientation.
-This mandatory orientation is hosted by CoNAH and targets respiratory care students who are scheduled to begin hospital clinical rotations in the upcoming year.
+This mandatory orientation is for respiratory care students who are scheduled to begin hospital clinical rotations in the upcoming year.
 (Not all respiratory care students begin hospital clinical rotations in their first year – please refer to your program of study.)

-Respiratory care pre-clinical students (i.e., students starting hospital clinical rotation within the academic year) can expect to learn about:
+Respiratory care pre-clinical students can expect to learn about:

 (5) CoNAH Graduate and Advanced-level Nursing ONLINE Orientation.
 This highly recommended orientation is run by the College of Nursing and Allied Health (CoNAH) for Nurse Practitioner students (MSN and Post-Graduate Certificate), DNP and DMSC students, and Administration MSN students